JosueDilmo/OpenITAssetRegister/README.md

   - Change logs for both assets and staff, maintaining history of all changes with who, when, and what was changed.

 - **User Interface**
-  - Admin dashboard for asset and staff management.
+  - Admin dashboard for asset and staff register/ management.
   - Detail and edit pages for assets and staff, with permissions based on user roles.
-  - Responsive and modern UI using React, Next.js, and Tailwind CSS.

 ---